9 Tips for Saving Money at the Vet

 Access to affordable veterinary care can be a challenge for many pet parents, particularly those living in areas without many veterinary clinics.
 Some veterinary clinics and local shelters maintain an emergency fund to help pet parents who find themselves in an urgent situation with their pet.
 Your community may also have a low-cost options for spay/neuter surgeries, vaccines, or other diagnostic needs.
 Your local shelter can help you find any available options.

-If you can’t afford to properly care for your pet, apply for a donation from a pet health assistance organization (a comprehensive list can be found at speakingforspot.com) or, as a last resort, rehome your pet with a financially secure family.
+If you can’t afford to properly care for your pet, apply for a donation from a pet health assistance organization (a comprehensive list can be found at speakingforspot.comopens in new tab) or, as a last resort, rehome opens in new tab your pet with a financially secure family.
 Exploring your options might just save a life and will do wonders for your peace of mind.